Zebra Danio (Brachydanio rerio) Species Profile & Care Guide

-Zebra Danios are a favourite of hobbyists because of their ease of care their charm and their grace.
+Zebra Danios are a favourite hobbyist because of their ease of care, charm, and grace.
 These fish are easy to recognize by their distinctive horizontal stripes.
 Blue-purple horizontal lines that run from gill to tail, setting off the slim, compressed, golden-silvery body of this attractive fish that looks similar to that of a zebra

 Zebra Danios are peaceful and will get along with most tankmates; however, they may nip fins of individual species such as betas and angelfish, but that aside they make a great addition to the community tank.

 They are very hardy and can withstand an impressive range of water conditions and temperatures.